PeDiot/twitter-inflation-perception/README.md

 ### Filtering prices-related tweets

-In order to identify tweets related to prices and inflation, we fit a classification model of the tweets using their embeddings.
-After a test train split at 33% of the labeled dataset, several types of models are trained: linear SVC, random forest and XGBoost.
-These choices are motivated by the fact that embeddings convert text into a high-dimensional (384) space.
+In order to identify tweets related to prices and inflation, we fit a classification model on tweets' embeddings.
+Several types of models are trained on $\frac{2}{3}$ of the annotated dataset: linear SVC, random forest and XGBoost.
+These choices are motivated by the fact that embeddings convert text into a high-dimensional space ($d=384$).

-The optimization of the hyperparameters is performed with the means of the `optuna` library.
+The optimization of the hyperparameters is performed with the means of the [`optuna`](https://optuna.org/) library.

 The best result is obtained with XGboost.
-On the test sample  $\text{recall}=\frac{TP}{TP+FN}$ is 80% and its $\text{precision}=\frac{TP}{TP+FP}$ is 72%.
+On the test sample, $\text{recall}=\frac{TP}{TP+FN}$ is 80% and $\text{precision}=\frac{TP}{TP+FP}$ is 72%.
 The global accuracy is 84%.
 With a constant model, changing the decision threshold to increase recall or precision could have been imagined.
 We did not make this choice, yet it is to discuss.

 Once the best model trained on the whole annotated dataset, we predict the class of the ~ 90,000 unlabeled tweets.